This 15 day tour, starts and ends in Istanbul, Turkey.

 Marvel at the lunar landscape of Cappadocia today as we visit the Goreme Valley Open Air Museum and the fairy chimneys, and explore the many levels of an underground city.

 Departure in the morning from Cappadocia, we we cross the Tekir plateau towards Adiyaman and Mt Nemrut.
 Along the way our first stop will be the Seljuk Karatay Caravansaray.
-The next stop will be Pinarbasi for a short tea break than onto Kahramanmaras which produces Turkey's best ice cream!
-From here we pass through Adiyaman and visit Arsemia, once the capital of the Commagene Kingdom, before continuing to the ancient Severus (Cendere) Bridge and the Karakus Tumulus where members of the royal family were buried.
-This evening we will go to Mt Nemrut, ascend the mountain, watch the magical sunrise over the plateau, and visit the massive ancient rock statues.
+The next stop will be Pinarbasi for a short tea break.
+From here we continue onto the ancient Severus (Cendere) Bridge and the Karakus Tumulus where members of the royal family were buried.
+This evening we will go to Mt Nemrut, ascend the mountain, watch the magical sunset over the plateau, and visit the massive ancient rock statues.
 After the sunset we return to Adiyaman.

 Departure from Sanliurfa for Gaziantep where you can see the famous Mosaic Museum, the largest in the world and home to the famous 'Gypsy Girl' mosaic.
 This museum exhibits superb mosaics discovered at the roman site of Belkis - Zeugma before Birecik Dam flooded most of the site.
 After lunch, we catch a flight to Istanbul from Gaziantep airport.